 Aretha Franklin was more than a woman, more than a diva and more than an entertainer.
 Aretha Franklin was an American institution.
 Aretha Franklin died Thursday in her home city of Detroit after battling pancreatic cancer of the neuroendocrine type.
 Her death was confirmed by her publicist, Gwendolyn Quinn.
 She was 76.

-We begin with a rare interview with the Queen of Soul, Aretha Franklin.
+A rare interview with the Queen of Soul, Aretha Franklin.
 She's won fifteen Grammy awards and is the first woman to be inducted into the Rock 'n' Roll Hall of Fame.
-She was born and grew up in Detroit.
 The state of Michigan has proclaimed her voice a natural resource.
 Her hits include "Respect," "I Say a Little Prayer," and "You Make me Feel Like a Natural Woman."
+She's just written an autobiography with David Ritz, entitled "Aretha: From These Roots" (Villard Books).

 Franklin found her voice in songs such as "I Never Loved a Man" for Atlantic Records in the 1960s.
 Before Atlantic, however, Franklin recorded for Columbia, and in those early recordings you can hear the legend just beginning to emerge.